 Telephone (853) 8803-7878

 The Grand Award–winning Robuchon au Dôme welcomes diners who crave the finer things.
 Located in the dome-shaped top of the Grand Lisbon Hotel in Macau, China, the restaurant offers elements of luxury at every turn, from the Swavorski crystal chandelier to the expansive views of the city far below to the menu’s abundance of foie gras, lobsters and caviar.
-It’s the wine list, though, weighing in at a massive 16,800 selections, that steals the show.
+It’s the wine list, though, weighing in at a massive 16,000 selections, that steals the show.
 Wine director Paul Lo oversees the cellar, headlined by heady selections focusing on Bordeaux, Burgundy, Germany, the Rhône, California, Tuscany, Piedmont and beyond.
 The cuisine is contemporary French with a touch of Asian influence, with dishes like milk-fed lamb and eggplant confit, wagyu beef and foie gras burgers, and Maine lobster spaghetti.
-The hotel, also houses fellow Grand Award winner Casa Don Alfonso.
-For guests seeking true steak-house fare, the Kitchen is a Best of Award of Excellence winner that also sources from the hotel’s exceptional wine cellar to pair with succulent steaks.
+The hotel also houses fellow Grand Award winner Casa Don Alfonso.
+For guests seeking true steak-house fare, the Kitchen is a Best of Award of Excellence winner that also sources from the hotel’s extensive wine cellar to pair with succulent steaks.

 15 Quai de la Tournelle, Paris, France